Cray-HPE/docs-csm/operations/system_layout_service/Restore_SLS_Postgres_Database_from_Backup.md

     > +---------------------+------------+--------+---------+----+-----------+
     > ```

-- Perviously taken backup of the SLS Postgres cluster.
+- Previously-taken backup of the SLS Postgres cluster.

 ## Procedure
 1. Retrieve a previously taken SLS Postgres backup.
-This will be a perviously taken manual SLS backup.
+This will be a previously-taken manual SLS backup.

     1. Copy over the folder or tarball containing the Postgres back up to be restored.
 If it is a tarball extract it.